Welcome Home (1989 film): Cast

+Production

+Filming took place in July–August 1988 in Vermont, Toronto and Kingston.
+Part of the finance came from the Rank Organisation.

 Box office and critical reception

 The film was not a box-office success.

 Movie historian Leonard Maltin's TV, Movie & Video Guide gave the picture 2 out of a possible 4 stars, citing it as "tolerably sincere at best, embalmed at worst."

 Legacy

-Unlike the similarly-named Welcome Home, Johnny Bristol, which features an Army conspiracy theory that turns out to be delusion, Welcome Home features a conspiracy of silence with regard to Vietnam War prisoners which is all too real.
+Unlike the similarly named Welcome Home, Johnny Bristol, which features an Army conspiracy theory that turns out to be delusion, Welcome Home features a conspiracy of silence with regard to Vietnam War prisoners which is all too real.